webgpu/webgpufundamentals/webgpu/lessons/webgpu-inter-stage-variables.md

 ```

-And this would also work
+And this works the same:

 {{{example url="../webgpu-fragment-shader-builtin-position-separate-modules.html"}}}

 The point is, the fact that both shaders are in the same string in most WebGPU
 examples is just a convenience.
 In reality, first WebGPU parses the WGSL to make
 sure it's syntactically correct.
-Then, WebGPU looks at the `entryPoint`
+Then, WebGPU looks at each `entryPoint`
-you specify.
-From there, it goes and looks at the parts that entryPoint references
+you specify, separately.
+It looks at the parts that each entryPoint references
-and nothing else for that entryPoint.
-It's useful because you don't have to type
-things like structures or binding and group locations twice if two or more shaders
+and nothing else.

+Shared strings are useful because multiple shaders can then share things like
+structures, binding and group locations, constants, and functions.
-share bindings or structures or constants or functions.
-But, from the POV of WebGPU,
+But, from the POV of WebGPU, it's as though you did duplicate
-it's as though you did duplicate all of them, once for each entryPoint.
+all of them, once for each entryPoint.

 Note: It is not that common to generate a checkerboard using the
 `@builtin(position)`.
 Checkerboards or other patterns are far more commonly